sadasystems/gcp_disaster_recovery/README.md

 reference: https://cloud.google.com/compute/docs/images/create-delete-deprecate-private-images#create_image

-### Configuration
-Once you have two service accounts and images, you can fill out `terragrunt.hcl` file for a VM.
-You can turn on and off external HTTP/HTTPS load balancer.

 ## execution
 To impersonnate a service account, type the command below in the terminal.
 Before typing the command, Google Cloud SDK must be installed on your machine.